garden-rs/garden/doc/src/installation.md

 to add the Cargo `$HOME/.cargo/bin` directory to your `$PATH`.

 The Garden graphical user interface is provided in a separate crate called `garden-gui`.
-You can install Garden GUI using `cargo` using Rust 1.81.0 or newer.
+You can install Garden GUI using `cargo` from Rust version 1.81.0 or newer.

 ```
 cargo install garden-gui